kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 #### Example: Pull Request Triage Board (SIG Node)

 SIG Node uses [this GitHub project board layout](https://github.com/orgs/kubernetes/projects/49) to manage PR workflow.
 This not only helps Node, but also other SIGs organize their work.
 “Node’s PR triage board has been helpful for us,” says SIG Windows Chair Mark Rosetti.
-“I've been trying to make sure PRs that have been reviewed/approved by sig-windows but still need an approval from node / kubelet owner end up there.”
+“I've been trying to make sure PRs that have been reviewed/approved by SIG Windows but still need an approval from the node / kubelet owner end up there.”

 Note the cards at the top, which give direction and context to help new contributors get started with this board.
 With such guidance in place, even a new contributor can run a triage session for the team—enabling you to delegate.